mfrdixon/ML_Finance_Codes/README.md

 # ML_Finance_Codes
-This repository is the official repository for the latest version of the source code accompanying the textbook:
+This repository is the official repository for the latest version of the Python source code accompanying the textbook:
 Machine Learning in Finance: From Theory to Practice Book by Matthew Dixon, Igor Halperin and Paul Bilokon.

 Please refer to SETUP.md for instructions for installing a virtual environment for the notebooks.
 The virtual environment ensures that